Guidance for Data Governance Decisions

 To determine access conditions, the Data Steward must:

-1. understand the legal, moral, and ethical constraints to sharing data, and
+1. understand the legal, moral and ethical constraints to sharing data, and

 2. prepare a license outlining access conditions.